lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # EDHOC Outline {#background}

-EDHOC specifies different authentication methods of the Diffie-Hellman key exchange: digital signatures and static Diffie-Hellman keys.
-This section outlines the digital signature-based method.
+EDHOC specifies different authentication methods of the ephemeral Diffie-Hellman key exchange: signature keys and static Diffie-Hellman keys.
+This section outlines the signature key based method.
 Further details of protocol elements and other authentication methods are provided in the remainder of this document.

 SIGMA (SIGn-and-MAc) is a family of theoretical protocols with a large number of variants {{SIGMA}}.
-Like IKEv2 {{RFC7296}} and (D)TLS 1.3 {{RFC8446}}, EDHOC authenticated with digital signatures is built on a variant of the SIGMA protocol which provides identity protection of the initiator (SIGMA-I) against active attackers, and like IKEv2 {{RFC7296}}, EDHOC implements the MAC-then-Sign variant of the SIGMA-I protocol shown in {{fig-sigma}}.
+Like IKEv2 {{RFC7296}} and (D)TLS 1.3 {{RFC8446}}, EDHOC authenticated with signature keys is built on a variant of the SIGMA protocol which provides identity protection of the initiator (SIGMA-I) against active attackers, and like IKEv2 {{RFC7296}}, EDHOC implements the MAC-then-Sign variant of the SIGMA-I protocol shown in {{fig-sigma}}.

 ~~~~~~~~~~~
 Initiator                                                   Responder